insected/bobbae_gcp-wiki/Syllabus.md

 There are some example [8 week schedules](Schedules) that can be used in an instructor-lead training sessions.
 Each scheduled week is roughly equivalent to a chapter in this document.
 During the scheduled programs, there may be some weekly [Assignments](Assignments).

 ### Group Project

-If you are working as a group you can do a group project.
-The project should be conceived, designed, and implemented by the group.
-Coming up with good project ideas is part of the project itself.
-We can confirm the validity of our ideas by proposing specific [solutions]( https://cloud.google.com/solutions  ) in  [specific areas](https://cloud.google.com/architecture).

-You should start planning on the group project right away.
-Don't wait  to start the project.
-You may [review possible project ideas](Projects) ideas from various sources.
+The group project should be conceived, designed, and implemented by the participants.
+Coming up with a good project idea is an important part of the project.
+We can consider the validity of our plans by proposing specific [solutions]( https://cloud.google.com/solutions  ) in  [specific areas](https://cloud.google.com/architecture) and gathering feedback from others.
+We should start planning on the group project right away after the first week.
+You may [review possible project ideas](Projects) from various sources.

 ## Daily Meetings

-The daily group meetings are held using Google meet to discuss any issues, [questions and answers](https://lincs.ed.gov/sites/default/files/12_TEAL_Deeper_Learning_Qs_complete_5_1_0.pdf) related to the learning materials.
-The goal is to unblock any issues each day to make a reasonable progress.
+The daily group meetings are held using [Google meet](https://meet.google.com/) to discuss any issues, [questions and answers](https://lincs.ed.gov/sites/default/files/12_TEAL_Deeper_Learning_Qs_complete_5_1_0.pdf) related to the learning materials.

 ## Worklog